SEO

 What is Technical SEO?

 Technical SEO is less about the content and links to other channels and more about the structure of the site.
-The things going on under the hood, so to speak, can be just as important in boosting your SEO and getting you to those all-important top spots in the search engine rankings.

 What is Technical SEO?